 Read more about the 1st house

-The second house covers all matters related to your immediate material and physical environment—taste, smells, sound, touch, sights.
+The second house covers all matters related to your immediate material and physical environment—taste, scent, sound, touch, sight.
 The second house also rules income, money, and self-esteem.

 Read more about the 2nd house